 Step 3 – The doctrines of salvation and sanctification are humbling doctrines.
 Together they remind us of our helplessness to be rescued apart from the gospel.
 Correctly understanding your salvation and sanctification will humble you.

 Step 4 – James 4:6 promised that the humble person would receive God’s empowering favor–a favor that enables the Christian to do many love actions.

 Step 5 – Here is a list of love actions from 1 Corinthians 13:4-8.
 Read this list by inserting your name each time love is mentioned or implied.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends.

-The love list is merely a sampling of how a gospel-motivated person operates in the world in which he lives.
-A gospelized person can love others expansively because of Christ’s strength in him (Philippians 4:13).
+The love list is merely a sampling of how a gospel-motivated person operates in the world in which he or she lives.
+A gospelized person can love others expansively because of Christ’s strength in him or her (Philippians 4:13).